-Right On!
-Is a Powerful Little Paperback That Boldly Visualized Student Protest in the 1970s.
-The data-filled report became an accessible design classic, capturing the energetic spirit of grassroots activism.
+Right On! is a powerful little book that boldly visualized student protest of the 1960s.
+The data-filled report in paperback form became an accessible design classic, capturing the energetic spirit of grassroots activism.

 From the fight for civil rights, to the fight against the Vietnam War, late-1960s America exploded with protest.
 And students were often the spark plug.